 Bearing in mind the UK is the third largest e-commerce market in the world, that means there’s a lot of room for companies to grow online – and that growth all starts with developing a crisp, functional business website.

-Why is a website important for my company?
+Why is it important to create a website for my company?

 According to the Welsh Government, 93% of all business purchase decisions start with an online search engine.
 What does that mean?
 It means the internet is your company’s window to the world.

-Creating a website will make your business look more credible and more professional.
+If you create a website, your business will look more credible and professional.
 If your company is offline, a huge slice of consumers won’t be able to find out more about who you are and what you do.
 Because most purchase decisions start online, that means you’ll lose out to your competitors long before customers start reaching for a bank card.

 By developing a website, you’ll be able to drastically expand your reach and offer potential sales leads an honest and realistic explanation of your company and what it has to offer.
 This will give users some peace-of-mind that your company is legitimate and reputable, and it will offer them some ballpark expectations in relation to your products or services.

 Your business should also explore creating its own website because it’s such a cost-effective way in which to market your company.
 By using a free web design tool, even the world’s worst technophobic business owner can create a slick company website in a matter of minutes – absolutely free of charge.
 That website can reach more customers and generate more sales leads quicker and cheaper than a traditional magazine advertorial or radio advertisement.